getamis/istanbul-tools/README.md

    istanbul [global options] command [command options] [arguments...]

 COMMANDS:
-     decode   To decode a Istanbul extraData
+     decode   To decode an Istanbul extraData
-     encode   To encode a Istanbul extraData
+     encode   To encode an Istanbul extraData
      help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h  show help

 COPYRIGHT:
-   Copyright 2017 The Getamis Authors
+   Copyright 2017 The Amis Authors

 ```